 - 2. Musical Activities learn and/or build on your knowledge and understanding about the interrelated dimensions of music through: - a.
-Warm-up Games (including vocal warm-ups) - b.
-Flexible Games (optional extension work) - c.
-Learn to Sing the Song (there are 2 parts in the coda the end section of the song, you will see it named on the screen) - d.
-Option: Play Instruments with the Song (over the coda section) - e.
-Option: Improvise with the Song (over the coda section) - f.
-Option: Compose with the Song (over the coda section) - 3.
+Warm-up Games (including vocal warm-ups). - b.
+Flexible Games (optional extension work). - c.
+Learn to Sing the Song step-by-step manageable learning chunks spread over the 6 steps.
+Or, the whole song so you can decide when to learn each section during the 6 steps. - d.
+Option: Play Instruments with the Song.
+Play the given parts or your own compositions/improvisations over the coda (the end section of the song, you will see it named on the screen) section of the song - e.
+Option: Improvise with the Song (over the coda section of the song). - f.
+Option: Compose with the Song (over the coda section of the song).
+As a class, you may want to write your own lyrics where you split into 2 groups to sing and copy back.
+Or, using the given notes, create a group composition. - 3.
 Perform the Song perform and share your learning as you progress through the Unit of Work.